morses/CS460-F22-ClassRepo/application_setup/commands.md

 ### Create Model classes and the DBContext subclass
 Reverse engineer C# model files from the DB schema found through the SampleConnection, placing them in the Models folder, and also create a DBContext subclass called SampleDbContext in the Models folder.
 If older models exist already, the --force will overwrite them.

+Please use the version with data annotations for this term.
 ```
 dotnet ef dbcontext scaffold Name=SampleConnection Microsoft.EntityFrameworkCore.SqlServer --context SampleDbContext --context-dir Models --output-dir Models --verbose --force
 # or if you want to use data annotations in your model classes rather than defining things in the context class